Safeguarding

 How we aim to support customers experiencing vulnerability, digital exclusion, scam exposure or reliance on others.

-Effective date: 14 May 2026
+Effective date: 26 June 2026

-AI and automated information disclaimer: Quick Help responses, AI-assisted suggestions, automated intake classifications, initial estimates, technician-preparation notes and summaries are general guidance only.
+AI and assisted information disclaimer: Quick Help responses, AI-assisted suggestions, automated intake classifications, initial estimates, technician-preparation notes and summaries are general guidance only.
 They may be incomplete, inaccurate, outdated or unsuitable for your device, account, data, network, repair, scam, cyber-safety, website, email, hosting or software situation.
 They are not a final diagnosis, official quote, professional certification, safety assurance, legal/tax/financial advice, cyber-forensics report, guaranteed repair instruction or a substitute for team review.
 A Your IT & Tech Mates team must review and confirm the issue, scope, price, quote, invoice, warranty position and next steps before anything is treated as final.

 1. Our commitment